Stalin (2006 film)

 The film released on 20 September 2006.
-The film producer Nagendra Babu won for Nandi Special Jury Award.
+The film producer Nagendra Babu won the Nandi Special Jury Award.
 The film was also dubbed and released into Tamil under the same title, and remade into Hindi as Jai Ho in 2014.
-The core plot of the movie was reported to be based on the 2000 movie Pay It Forward.
+Some aspects of the plot was reported to have been inspired from 2000 film Pay It Forward.

 Plot

 The only mission in Stalin's life is to help others and make the world a better place.
 It turns out that he served as a Major in the Indian Army.
 Although a war hero, he quit the army after a rift with Lt.
 Col. Iqbal Kakar when he transfers him to the administrative division from the battlefield as a disciplinary action.
 His family includes his mother and sister Jhansi, who is not in talking terms with their mother since she married a Punjabi.

 Stalin keeps helping a physically challenged girl named Sumati write her intermediate examination, and her suicide disturbs him.
 The death occurs as none of the people around her extend help.
 Stalin then plans a chain system.
 The theme works on a principle that everyone should help others, and in return, they should not seek a mere thanks but tell those who get the help to help three more, with a condition that those who get help from them should also demand the same.
 Stalin thinks that this chain will develop helping attitude among the people but unfortunately finds that the chain did not work.
 On one occasion, he bashes a rich boy who injured a beggar.

 This goes in a chain reaction, and the rich boy employs goons to attack Stalin.
 As Stalin disappears from the scene, the goons take Jhansi and her friend Chitra into their custody.
 Stalin reaches the spot and hacks the hand of one goon which happens to be the henchman of an MLA, who is the son-in-law of Home Minister Muddu Krishnayya.
 Krishnayya takes it as a prestige issue and tries to eliminate Stalin but loses his son in the process.
 When the Chief Minister intervenes to bring in a patch-up, Krishnayya plans to kill him and implicate Stalin in the murder.
 Stalin saves the injured Chief Minister but experiences a severe chest pain due to exertion.

 The reason for the chest pain is a bullet which remained in his chest, very near to his heart.
 Stalin sustains the bullet injury in the Kargil War, and that was why Iqbal shifted him to the administrative department.
 Finally, the truth prevails, and the CM returns to the hospital to visit Stalin.
 The "help three people" concept was his brainchild, which saved him from death in the form of a schoolgirl.
 Finally, the doctors successfully remove the bullet in a very delicate surgery.
 Krishnayya also gets arrested.
 Stalin realises that his "help three people" concept worked well, and the same theme saved his life in the form of an auto driver.
 He thanks everyone for making his concept a success.